April 2019: Important!! Players registration has changed!

 All aflliated clubs must meet FAW accreditation standards.
 Click here for more information

-All players need to be licensed and registered by member clubs before they can play organised football.
-To register players please visit the information section of our website.
+All players need to be registered by member clubs on the FAW Comet system before they can play organised football.